htcondor/htcondor/docs/man-pages/htcondor.rst

 Eventlog Verbs
 --------------

- **htcondor eventlog read** *logfile*
+ **htcondor eventlog read** *logfile* *optional-other-logfile*
-     Takes as an argument an event log to process.
+     Takes one or more arguments, which are event log files to process.
 It may be the per-job or per-jobset eventlog, which was specified by the *log = some_file* in the submit description language.
 For a dag, it may also be the *nodes.log* file that all dags generate.
 Or, if the global event log is enabled by an administrator with the *EVENT_LOG* configuration knob, it may be the global event log, containing information about all jobs on the Access point.

-     Given this file, `htcondor eventlog read` returns information about all the contained jobs, and their status.
+     Given this, `htcondor eventlog read` returns information about all the contained jobs, and their status.
 It runs much faster than *condor_history*, because these logs are more concise than the history files.
 Unlike *condor_history*, it will also show information about